chrisdiana/simplestore/README.md

 ### A note about JavaScript shopping carts

 ALL JavaScript shopping carts are NOT fullproof.
-Make sure to keep track of your sales whichever payment gateway you choose.
+Because simpleStore is fully client-side, some users may attempt to alter prices before checkout.
+Make sure to monitor your sales.
 Just like in real life, if someone walks into your store and changes the price tag, you will certainly not honor those changes.